matwilso/matwilso.github.io/_posts/learned-sims.md

 (Technically some of this is available today in certain differentiable simulators being developed, but those are still generally external software (not in a PyTorch/jax graph), and *more importantly*, they are upper bounded in accuracy by human engineering effort.)

-**Staying on the hardware accelerator.**
+**Keeping data local.**
-On a related note, by making the environment just another Module, we never have to leave the compute graph or the accelerator.
+On a related note, by making the environment just another nn.Module, we never have to leave the compute graph or the accelerator.
 To train our policy, we can just hook it straight up to the firehose of data coming from the model.
 Resetting an environment is just a means of sampling from a new seed or prompt, and we can easily generate many counterfactual outcomes from a single state.